In daily conversation the terms “larceny,” “robbery,” and “burglary” are often used interchangeably.

 However, keep in mind that stealing a firearm is always grand larceny, even if it was worth less than $500.

-In Virginia, petit larceny is a Class 1 misdemeanor, punishable with a fine of up to $2,500 and up to a year in jail.
+In Virginia, petit larceny is a Class 1 misdemeanor, punishable by a fine of up to $2,500 and up to a year in jail.

 Grand larceny refers to the theft of